Self-care: Skills teaching

+Self-care for caregivers

+Long-term caregivers, such as women whose husbands have dementia, frequently neglect to care for themselves.
+In trying to keep their loved ones safe and get through each day, they may not make time to take a shower, spend a few minutes alone in another room, or attend their own medical appointments.

 Self-care in philosophy

 Black feminist philosophy

 The notion of self-care as a revolutionary act in the context of social trauma was developed as a social justice practice in Black feminist thought in the US.
 Notably, civil rights activist and poet Audre Lorde wrote that in the context of multiple oppressions as a black woman, "caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare."
-Lorde’s philosophy states that as an oppressed community member, the preservation of her identity through acts that energize and sustain her is a form of activism and resistance.
-This self-care focuses on any acts which are healing and beneficial to one’s survival and thereby enable resistance.
+Lorde's philosophy states that as an oppressed community member, the preservation of her identity through acts that energize and sustain her is a form of activism and resistance.
+This self-care focuses on any acts which are healing and beneficial to one's survival and thereby enable resistance.

 This initial interpretation of self-care differs from the popularized version seen today.
 With the rise in social media and capitalist marketing, a more whitewashed and commercialized interpretation has shifted what is normally considered self-care.
-Differing from Lorde’s definition, new self-care interpretations center on the indulgence of self in accordance with white beauty standards and trends.
+Differing from Lorde's definition, some self-care interpretations center on the indulgence of self in accordance with white beauty standards and trends.
 Examples of this can be the purchasing of feminine beauty goods or sharing of activities or dietary fads.
+This can result in overspending, especially on trendy non-necessities, sometimes rationalized with references to internet memes like girl math or dupe culture.
 In addition to this difference, modern day self-care as advertised on social media ignores the communal aspect of care which Lorde thought to be essential.
 With the rise of the term in the medical usages, for instance, to combat anxiety, as well as the commercialization of products with linkages with self-care, the association of the term with black feminism has fallen away in clinical and popular usage.
 However, in feminist and queer theory, the link to Lorde and other scholars is retained.